p2panda/handbook/website/docs/specification/data-types/documents.md

 A document MUST contain exactly one _create_operation_.
 A document's operation graph MUST NOT contain any cycles.
-A document MUST NOT contain an operation who's `previous` refers to an operation not present in the documet's graph.
+A document MUST NOT contain an operation who's `previous` refers to an operation not present in the document's graph.

 :::